asmodeus812/elearning/cracking-coding-interview/7-trees-and-graphs.md

-A sample representation of a tree node might look like this, note that a tree class is rarely needed, it does not really add any significant value, since passing the root Node around, to represent the tree is simply enough, a Tree class might be useful to attach an interface to the tree, actions which might be done on a tree, but that is usually just it.
+A sample representation of a tree node might look like this, note that a tree class is rarely needed, it does not really add any significant value, since passing the root Node around, to represent the tree is simply enough, a Tree class might be useful to attach an interface to the tree, actions, which might be done on a tree, but that is usually just it.

 An N-ary tree node could look like this